openshift/kubesan/docs/3-development.md

 ### The blob manager layer

-The blob manager layer is fully responsible for managing storage on the backing shared block device.
+The blob manager layer is fully responsible for managing storage on the backing shared volume group.
 It exposes functionality to provision "blobs" (essentially disks) and to attach those blobs to nodes as needed, dealing with all complexities like managing NBD connections and keeping track of whether a blob is still needed on a given node and so on.
 It implements its functionality using